Book 1: Introduction

 The Intellectual Yet Idiot

-The IYI pathologizes others for doing things he doesn’t understand without ever realizing it is his understanding that may be limited.
+- The IYI pathologies others for doing things he doesn’t understand without ever realizing it is his understanding that may be limited.

 Aristotle, in his Rhetoric, postulated that envy is something you are more likely to encounter in your own kin: lower classes are more likely to experience envy toward their cousins or the middle class than toward the very rich.
 And the expression Nobody is a prophet in his own land, making envy a geographical thing (mistakenly thought to originate with Jesus), originates from that passage in the Rhetoric.
 Aristotle himself was building on Hesiod: cobbler envies cobbler, carpenter envies carpenter.
 Later, Jean de La Bruyère wrote that jealousy is to be found within the same art, talent, and condition.